Things to do - Chile - South America

 What are the must-do experiences in Santiago?

-Start with Santiago historic core, Main landmark, and Top market, then add one or two neighborhood loops and a strong evening plan.
+Start with Plaza de Armas and historic center, Drugstore and Providencia boutiques, and Borago, then add one or two neighborhood loops and a strong evening plan.

 How many sights should I book in Santiago per day?